dell-asm/dell-dell_iom/docs/mxl_vlan.md

 		ensure => present;
 		}

-    # This will add TenGigabitEthernet 0/16 and 0/17 interfaces to VLAN 180 as tagged
+    # This will add TenGigabitEthernet 0/16 and 0/17 interfaces to VLAN 180 as tagged.
 	mxl_vlan {
 	  '180':
 		desc     => 'test',